micahco/micahcowell.com/src/archive.md

 My paradoxical relationship with programming (and "The Web").

 I enjoy the task of writing code and deploying code on the internet, it's a very rewarding labor.
 I like writing useful code.
 Scripts that make my life easier; epedites a task.
 I like creating solutions to problems I encounter while writing code.
 It's a very engaging experience.
 Almost too engaging.
-It's my form of [structured procrastination](http://www.structuredprocrastination.com/).

 But I don't enjoy most programs.
 I don't like most of what the web has become.
 Producing meaningless code for a meaningless corporations.
 Code monkeys.